 Beyond intramural and extramural, Mohawk also offers drop-in recreation sports.
 Drop-in sports are currently on pause but it’s a great way for students to get up and moving during the school year while enjoying some of their favourite sports and activities.

+All fitness classes have been suspended until further notice.
 We offer a variety of fitness programs to David Braley Athletics & Recreation Centre members.
 Our fitness programs include:

 David Braley Athletic & Recreation Centre

 Sports Info Coordinator

 Athletics & Recreation Directory